England Women find comfort in the chaos to book Euro 2025 final - is another major trophy really in reach for the Lionesses?

 Italy scored first in all five of their finals games in Switzerland, a feat England, who have repeatedly started matches timidly, have only managed twice.

-In games against France, Sweden and Italy, they relinquished control far too easily and allowed their opposition to dictate.
+In games against France, Sweden and the Italians, they relinquished control far too easily and allowed their opposition to dictate.
 Performances might even be characterised as anti-Wiegman, a manager who favours possession-dominant football and a command of the tempo.
-Transitional games have been particularly unfriendly.
+Transitional games have been particularly unfriendly and exposed England's weaknesses.

 Even the casual observer has been able to spot style issues.